memgraph/twitter-network-analysis/README.md

 ### With a bash script

-You can start everything but frontend by **running the bash script**:
+You can start everything but the frontend client by **running the bash script**:

 ```
-bash run_docker.sh
+bash run_kafka.sh
 ```

-After that, in other window run the frontend app with:
+If you want to run the app with Apache Pulsar, use the script `bash run_pulsar.sh`.
+After that, in another window, run the frontend app with:

 ```
 docker-compose up frontend-app
 ```

+The React application will be running on `http://localhost:3000`.

 ### Manually using Docker Compose